Frequently Asked Questions

 Concessionaires provide park visitors with lodging, transportation, food services, shops, and other services.
 More than 480 NPS concession contracts in more than 100 different park units vary in size from small, family-owned businesses to national/international corporations.
 Learn more about commercial services in the National Park Service.

-How do I found out about contracting opportunities?
+How do I find out about contracting opportunities?

 Opportunities to contract with the National Park Service are posted to FedBizOpps.gov, the federal government’s electronic business portal.